iamsyedbilal/js-logic-daily/README.md

 - Day 06 ✅ // write a function that calculate the sum of digits.
 - Day 07 ✅ // write a function that generate and print multiplication of table
 - Day 08 ✅ // Write a function and find the largest number of array
+- Day 09 ✅ // Write a function that check Palindrome.
 - _...updating daily..._

 ## 🚀 Goal